Summary: Intro | A case of tl;dr | Where was the graph police? | A quick fix

 Where was the graph police?

-The OECD authors make their case perfectly clear in the report (in writing).
+The OECD report’s authors make their case perfectly clear in in writing.
 But someone has made some great harm to the graph illustrating their main finding.
 A number of things seem off about this visualisation:

 What does this caption actually say?
 “The risk of job loss because of automation is less substantial than sometimes claimed but many jobs will see radical change“.
 Spoiler: once you read it three times, it sinks in.
 This is not the main problem, but one of its roots: the graph’s caption says job loss risk, but the study talks about the degree of task automation (and so do, rightfully, the data series).
 Perhaps a less ambiguous title would help us tl;dr crowd.